Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 But you can see where I’m going here.

-A willingness to surrender old ways of viewing health and taking responsibility for your actions (past and present) is required to make full use of naturopathic medicine.
+To fully utilize naturopathic medicine, one must be willing to surrender old ways of viewing health and take responsibility for one’s actions (past and present).

-Naturopathic medicine is not about the prescription of a tablet or a capsule; it’s not meant to be an alternative to another modality.
-It is an all-encompassing holistic approach to wellbeing.
+Naturopathic medicine is not about prescribing a tablet or capsule; it is NOT meant to be an alternative to another modality.
+It is an all-encompassing holistic approach to well-being.

-And it’s not something that you leave as the last option for your health if you seriously want to care for your wellbeing.
+It’s not something you should leave as the last option for your health if you seriously want to care for your well-being.

-Now I did suggest that you shouldn’t leave it until it’s too late to see a naturopath.
-But it’s never too late to start looking after your health and book in to see a naturopath.
+Now, I did suggest that you shouldn’t wait until it’s too late to see a naturopath.
+But really, it’s never too late to start looking after your health.